Nixuge/Single-GPU-Passthrough/Global/hooks.md

 sudo service libvirtd restart
 ```

-Now that that's done, we have to setup the actual hooks for our vm.
+Next, we have to setup the actual hooks for our vm.<br>
-We aim for a file structure like this:
+We aim for a file structure like this:<br>

 ```
 /etc/libvirt/hooks